Wellness weekend in Munich, Upper Bavaria: A worthwhile break

 The journey by train takes about 2,5 hours, but takes you through beautiful scenery – and at the end, you'll find real down-to-earthness instead of an Instagram show.

-👉 Perfect for: hikers, as well as forest bathers, conscious time out with genuine hospitality
+Perfect for: Hikers, as well as forest bathers, a conscious break with genuine hospitality

 If you know what you're looking for—closeness, pleasure, peace, or connection—you'll find your very own wellness weekend around Munich.
 No compromises, and no car required.